matomo-org/developer-documentation/docs/core-team-workflow.md

 ## How we manage our work

-We use **[trac](http://dev.piwik.org/trac)** to keep track of all bugs, feature requests, and other tasks concerning Piwik, the website and all documentation.
+We use **[trac](http://dev.piwik.org/trac)** to keep track of all bugs, feature requests and other tasks concerning Piwik, the website and all documentation.

 We make sure all tickets contain enough information, including:

 * if a bug, details regarding how to reproduce it,
-* if a new feature, some sort of specification,
+* if a new feature, explain the use case with suggestions or a specification,
-* if a UI improvement, mockups or detailed a description of the changes.
+* if a UI improvement, mockups or a detailed description of the changes.

 We are rather obsessed with keeping trac an organized place.
-Tickets are generally prioritized tickets by severity (e.g. bugs).
-Developers (Piwik team members or external contributors) decide for themselves which features they would like to implement.
+Tickets are generally prioritized tickets by severity.
+Tickets are either of the type 'Bug', 'New feature' or 'Task'.
+All Bugs are moved to the current roadmap because of our [no-bug policy](http://piwik.org/roadmap/).
+Developers (Piwik team members or external contributors) decide for themselves which features they would like to work on.

+## Roadmaps

+Trac, Piwik's official issue tracker, has been used since [the beginning of the project](http://piwik.org/history/).
+As of 2014, we have closed over 4000 tickets and there are still 450 tickets opened and being considered for Piwik.
+All opened tickets are grouped in [Roadmaps](http://dev.piwik.org/trac/roadmap).
+Click the menu link 'Roadmap' [in trac](http://dev.piwik.org).
+The Current roadmap is listed at the very top.
+The current roadmap contains all the most important tickets to fix in accordance with our [mission and vision for the Piwik analytics platform](http://piwik.org/roadmap/).
+Tickets with a priority of 'critical' and 'major' are the most important ones to get done according to the core team, the product owner's vision and of course, the community suggestions and feedback.

+All other important and exciting tickets are moved to [The Great Piwik 2.x Backlog](http://dev.piwik.org/trac/query?status=assigned&status=new&status=reopened&milestone=2.x+-+The+Great+Piwik+2.x+Backlog&group=priority&col=id&col=summary&col=owner&col=type&col=priority&col=component&col=time&order=priority).
+This roadmap is our active Tickets Backlog.
+From time to time, we move one ticket from the Great Piwik 2.x Backlog to the current roadmap.

-While we are aiming to implement the features in our roadmap, we are also open to accept new [unplanned features](http://dev.piwik.org/trac/query?status=assigned&status=new&status=reopened&group=status&milestone=Feature+requests) when the code and documentation meet our quality standards.
+Other ideas and suggestions which we are not planning to implement in the future are moved to the [Future Releases roadmap](http://dev.piwik.org/trac/query?status=assigned&status=new&status=reopened&milestone=Future+releases&group=priority&col=id&col=summary&col=owner&col=type&col=priority&col=component&col=time&order=priority).

-### Our release process
+## Our release process

-A release is ready when all assigned tickets [to the corresponding roadmap](http://dev.piwik.org/trac/roadmap) are closed.
-When this happens, and the release is considered **stable**, the release is tagged with the release number (see [all tags](https://github.com/piwik/piwik/tags)).
+We generally publish a new Piwik release about once a month.
+A release is ready when the following release conditions are met.
+Our [continuous integration tests](http://piwik.org/qa/) must be green.
+Generally we will release several beta releases to give early access and ensuring continuous testing of Piwik.
+All critical tickets [to the corresponding roadmap](http://dev.piwik.org/trac/roadmap) must be closed.

-A shell script is run by the release manager to generate the archives (zip and tar.gz) which are copied to the build server [builds.piwik.org](http://builds.piwik.org/).
+To publish a new Piwik version, the release manager will tag the new version in git (see [all release tags](https://github.com/piwik/piwik/tags)).
+A shell script is then run to generate the archives (zip and tar.gz) which are copied to the build server [builds.piwik.org](http://builds.piwik.org/).
 The file [builds.piwik.org/LATEST](http://builds.piwik.org/LATEST) is updated with the latest stable release number.
-Within hours, thousands of Piwik installations will be updated by users via the one click upgrade mechanism – or manual upgrade.
+Within hours, thousands of Piwik installations will be updated by users via the one click [upgrade mechanism](http://piwik.org/docs/update/) – or by manual upgrades.

+The Changelog is then updated with a new entry for this release.
+The changelog typically lists [all tickets closed in this release](http://dev.piwik.org/trac/report/1), and point people to the newest [FAQs](http://piwik.org/faq/) and [User guides](http://piwik.org/faq/).

 Releases that contain the string “alpha”, “beta”, “rc”, are built for testing purposes and are not advertised on [piwik.org](http://piwik.org).
 They are, however, made available on the build server and the [builds.piwik.org/LATEST_BETA](http://builds.piwik.org/LATEST_BETA) is updated to contain the release's version string.
 You can enable Piwik to use the latest Beta release automatically if you want to test the latest features ([see this faq to learn how](http://piwik.org/faq/how-to-update/#faq_159)).

-### Source Code Management
+## Source Code Management

 The Piwik git repository is hosted at [Github](https://github.com) and is publicly accessible at [https://github.com/piwik/piwik](https://github.com/piwik/piwik).

 In case Github goes down, we maintain a backup Git Mirror at: [git.piwik.org](http://git.piwik.org).

+#### Git repositories

+As of 2014, we are managing [over twenty repositories at Github](https://github.com/piwik).
+This includes the [main repository for Piwik](https://github.com/piwik/piwik) and several plugins, themes, and toolsets to make the most out of Piwik, such as Piwik clients for software development in Python, Ruby, C#, SDKs for iOS, debian packages and useful Piwik developer tools.

 #### Git Owners

-All developers from the [Piwik team](http://piwik.org/the-piwik-team/) can commit to the git repo.
+All developers from the [Piwik team](http://piwik.org/the-piwik-team/) can push to all git repositories.

-- Matthieu Aubry ([mattab](https://github.com/mattab)) is Release manager.
-- Thomas Steur ([tsteur](https://github.com/tsteur)) owns the [Piwik Mobile app](http://piwik.org/mobile/).
-- Cyril B. (CyrilB) is our resident Python guru and owns the [Log Analytics](http://piwik.org/log-analytics/) tool.

 ### Git commit process

 All code committed to git is reviewed by at least one other developer in the team.
 Very often, Piwik developers themselves will send bigger changes by pull request for review before committing.
 All pull requests or patches submitted by external developers are extensively reviewed.

-It is highly recommended that code committed in the [master branch](https://github.com/piwik/piwik) respects the [Piwik coding standards](http://piwik.org/participate/coding-standards), does not cause tests to fail, and does not create reressions in the UI.
+It is highly recommended that code committed in the [master branch](https://github.com/piwik/piwik) respects the [Piwik coding standards](http://piwik.org/participate/coding-standards), does not cause tests to fail, and does not create regessions in the UI or the platform.
 It is also highly recommended that the [UI be manually tested](http://piwik.org/participate/user-interface) if the user interface is affected by the change.
-Finally, the commit message should reference a ticket number when applicable; for example,
+Finally, the commit message should reference a ticket number in almost all cases; for example,

     fixes #159 - changed patch to use wrapInner() instead of wrap()